ironhack-paris-webdev-january-2019/lab-javascript-koans/readme.md

 ![](https://i.imgur.com/6aOBOPf.png)

 **The main goal is not to finish all the tests.
 We want you to understand why each test is failing and how does JavaScript works in certain scopes.**

+To do that, the correct workflow is the one used on [TDD](https://en.wikipedia.org/wiki/Test-driven_development):

+- Uncomment the test
+- Refresh the page to see that the uncommented test is failing
+- Change the code to pass the test
+- Refresh the page to see that the test is passing

+This process has to be done for each test. **Do not uncomment all the tests and launch the app.
+It will be more difficult for you to see if your code is passing the tests.**

 As we said, this is the first step to become a better developer.
 Good luck to all of you :)